izatop/mongot/README.md

 # MongoT

-MongoT is a modern ODM library for MongoDb.
+A lightweight ODM for MongoDb made to help you describe a document schemas in TypeScript.

 ## Install

-Just type `npm i -S mongot` to install this package.
+`npm i -S mongot`

+## Requirements

+ * NodeJS 4+
+ * TypeScript 2.1+
+ * TypeScript options `emitDecoratorMetadata` and `experimentalDecorators` must be enabled in `tsconfig.json`

 ## Usage

-### Configure

-You may need TypeScript 2+ and should enable `experimentalDecorators`, `emitDecoratorMetadata` in your `tsconfig.json`.

 ### Collections